Poizi/PoiziToast/README.md

 }
 ```

-2. Add this to your module's `build.gradle` file:
+2.Add this to your module's `build.gradle` file:
 ```gradle
 dependencies {
 	...